ckeditor/ckeditor5/packages/ckeditor5-media-embed/docs/features/media-embed.md

 }
 ```

-Having your styles defined and the media provider configured, insert the new media into your editor, e.g. the following URL `https://ckeditor.com/path/to/media`.
+Having your styles defined and the media provider configured, insert the new media into your editor, for example, the following URL: `https://ckeditor.com/path/to/media`.
 You should see something like this:

 {@img assets/img/features-media-embed-ckeditor.png 791 The example media style of the media}